Skip to contents

 Details

 This function uses either the Geological Time Scale 2020, Geological Time Scale 2012, a valid timescale from Macrostrat, or a user-input data.frame (see scale argument) to generate time bins.
+Note, timescales from Macrostrat tend to contain the most up-to-date information (e.g. the Geological Time Scale).
 Additional information on included Geological Time Scales and source can be accessed via:

 Available interval names are accessible via the interval_name column in GTS2012 and GTS2020.
 Data of the Geological Timescale 2020 and 2012 were compiled by Lewis A. Jones (2022-07-02).